Tortellini Vegetable Soup with Spring Greens and PeasJump to Recipe

 - Serve soup garnished with a few leaves of fresh oregano.

-Here are a few other favorite soup recipes!
+Here are a few other great recipes to bring on spring!

 Hello!
 My name is Nick Evans and I write and manage Macheesmo.
 I started Macheesmo 11 years ago when I was just learning my way around the kitchen.
 I love to cook and love everything food-related, but I have no formal training.
 These days I focus on fast, accessible recipes with the occasional “reach” recipe!